Rushi-Sh/Runtime-Terrors_Phase3_Submission_H23/README_RUNTIME TERRORS.txt

 IMPORTANT: note a patient ID from the given patient_data.csv file and enter it while running the python code.

+Frontend:

+1. You can open up the web-page names "new.html" along with files "new.css" and "new.js".

+Backend:

 Resource Allocation Algorithm for Patient-Hospital Assignment